Debt Consolidation vs. Debt Settlement: Weigh Your Options

 - Cash-out refinance on your mortgage: This refinancing option lets you take out a new loan on your home that will both pay off the old loan with better terms – and provide cash for other uses, like paying off debt.
 It typically carries a lower interest rate than a home equity loan, but fees can add up.

-- Debt consolidation with a personal loan: You won’t need collateral like a house to secure a personal loan to pay off debt, but for the best interest rates you will need strong credit, a reliable income and a low debt-to-income (DTI) ratio.
+- Debt consolidation with a personal loan: You won’t need collateral like a house to secure a personal loan to pay off debt, but for your best interest rates you will need strong credit, a reliable income and a low debt-to-income (DTI) ratio.

 - Balance transfer credit card: A balance transfer lets you move existing credit card debt onto a new credit card that preferably has a better interest rate.
 To qualify, you’ll need good to excellent credit, and a history of paying bills on time.